Climate Change and Extreme Weather Events

 Extreme weather events including droughts, heat waves, hurricanes, flooding, tornadoes, and wildfires are a growing threat to our health and well-being.
 Scientific studies continue to demonstrate the close relationship between climate change and these more frequent, severe weather events.
 However, different regions of the globe will be impacted in different ways.
 Scientific studies of regional variability and future extreme weather events aid us in better understanding the vulnerabilities of specific populations.
 From wildfires in California to hurricanes in the Gulf Coast, the evidence is clear that we are already experiencing the effects of climate change.
 Stronger climate adaptation and mitigation strategies are imperative to protecting the public’s health and preventing the worst case scenarios of future catastrophic weather events.

-Susan Anenberg, PhD, is an Associate Professor of Environmental and Occupational Health and of Global Health.
+Susan Anenberg, PhD, is an Associate Professor of Environmental and Occupational Health and of Global Health in the Milken School of Public Health at George Washington University.
 Dr. Anenberg has been a Co-Founder and Partner at Environmental Health Analytics, LLC, the Deputy Managing Director for Recommendations at the U.S. Chemical Safety Board, an environmental scientist at the U.S. Environmental Protection Agency, and a senior advisor for clean cookstove initiatives at the U.S. State Department.
 She has led or contributed to over 25 articles in top academic journals such as Science, Nature, and Nature Climate Change, 15 science-policy reports on air quality and climate change, and five U.S. EPA air quality regulatory support documents.
 She has worked as a consultant for a variety of non-governmental and intergovernmental organizations, such as the Gold Standard Foundation, United Nations Environment Programme, World Health Organization, International Council on Clean Transportation, and Health Effects Institute, among others.
 Dr. Anenberg received her BA from Northwestern University, and MS and PhD in Environmental Science and Engineering from the University of North Carolina Gillings School of Global Public Health.

 Bonne Ford, PhD, is a Research Scientist at Colorado State University in the Department of Atmospheric Science, where she also received her PhD.
 Her research focuses on surface air quality and estimating exposure concentrations with a recent emphasis on wildfire smoke.
 Her projects are interdisciplinary and include collaborators across many different departments.
 Recent work with her collaborators looked at the associations between wildfire smoke exposure and different health outcomes and with crime.
 Her work has included using a variety of different tools and data sets such as surface monitors, satellite observations, atmospheric models, social media, and low-cost sensors.
 She is also the Project Manager for the Citizen-Enabled Aerosol Measurements for Satellites (CEAMS) network, which is a project funded by NASA to develop and deploy low-cost air quality sensors with citizen scientists.

-This webinar will be moderated by Ted Schettler, MD, MPH, Science Director of Science and Environmental Health Network (SEHN).
-It will last for 50 minutes and will be recorded for our call and webinar archive.
+This webinar was moderated by Sarah Howard, MS, Founder and Manager, DiabetesandEnvironment.org.
+It lasted for 50 minutes and was recorded for our call and webinar archive.